 Shortly after my life went tits-up in Peru, I reached out to a long-time online friend and travel blogging colleague who had recently acquired residency in Ecuador.
-She lived in Cuenca, and given that Ecuador was on my list of places to explore, I emailed her for some intel.
+She was living in Cuenca Ecuador, and given that Ecuador was on my list of places to explore, I emailed her for some intel.

 She responded with an enthusiastic offer to house-sit for her and take care of her cat, since she was planning to explore Eastern Europe for almost two months in September.